salvacarrion/raefinder/README.md

 # Raefinder
 The **Mnemonic major system** associates one or more consonants to a numeral in order to ease the memorization.

-Therefore, I have written a simple script that given a number, it retrieves all words (from a dictionary) that match this mnemotecnic criteria.
+Therefore, I have written a simple script that given a number, it retrieves all words (from a dictionary) that match this mnemotechnic criteria.

 *Note: It's a little bit adapted to the Spanish language, feel free to modify it as you wish.*